megnergit/TimeSeries_FluForecast_TS2/README.md

 We also learn some terminology.

  - __Forecast horizon__ : a part of the time series where we perform the forecast.
 Usually after the training period.
- - __Forecast origin__ : a point of the time series where the training data ends.
+ - __Forecast origin__ : a point of the time series from there no more training data is available.
  - __Lead time__ : a part of the time series after the forecast origin, but before the forecast horizon starts.